-(1) A retailer and a distributor must make available to a customer on request, at no charge, services that assist the customer in interpreting information provided by the retailer or distributor to the customer (including independent multi-lingual and TTY services, and large print copies).

-- (2) A retailer and, where appropriate, a distributor must include: - (a) the telephone number for their TTY services; and - (b) the telephone number for their independent multi-lingual services, on the -

-(a)(c)bill and bill related information (including, for example, the notice referred to in clause 4.2(6) and statements relating to an instalment plan);
+- (1) A retailer and a distributor must make available to a customer on request, at no charge, services that assist the customer in interpreting information provided by the retailer or distributor to the customer (including independent multi-lingual and TTY services, and large print copies). - (2) A retailer and, where appropriate, a distributor must include the telephone number for their TTY services on the - (a) bill and bill related information (including, for example, the notice referred to in clause 4.2(6) and statements relating to an instalment plan): - (b) reminder notice; - (c) disconnection warning; and - (d) Customer Service Charter.

-(b)(d)reminder notice;

-(e)(e) disconnection warning; and

-(d)(f) Customer Service Charter.